 2013 saw the long-delayed release of the 1992 "It's All Going By Too Fast" album from Mal Thursday and the Cheetahs, plus the digital re-reissue of the Malarians' 1986 '"In The Cool Room" album, the deluxe CD reissue of 1988's "Know" EP and the 1989 live recording "Finished in This Town."
 Mal's cover of the Moving Sidewalks' "99th Floor" from the "Texas Crude" sessions is included on the compilation albums "B & C-Sides from Rádio Momento 60," alongside such garage greats as The Electric Prunes, The Fuzztones, and The Headless Horsemen, and "The Best of The GaragePunk Hideout, Vol. 10."

 The Quintet released the double A-side "The Other Side of This Life"/"Don't Want You Either" in January 2019.
-"Standing on the Corner," a live track featuring F. Alex Johnson (Colorway, Drunk Stuntmen) on lead guitar, is available on the new anthology "Mal Thursday's Greatest Hits That Missed."
-The album collects 13 tracks spanning 32 years in 62 minutes.
+"Standing on the Corner," a live track featuring F. Alex Johnson (Colorway, Drunk Stuntmen) on lead guitar, is available on the career-spanning anthology "Mal Thursday's Greatest Hits That Missed."

 Mal lives in Austin.
 He has a son, LBJ, a daughter, Tuesday Ann-Margret, and two ex-wives.